 The Annual General Meeting of the Australian Network for Plant Conservation Inc. (ANPC) was held on Wednesday 20 November 2019 at the Australian National Botanic Gardens, Canberra.

-Dr Tony Auld was nominated as President.
+Dr Tony Auld was elected as President.

-Dr David Coates was nominated as Vice-President.
+Dr David Coates was elected as Vice-President.